phbradley/conga/README.md

 # Updates

-* 2021-01-21: (EXPERIMENTAL) New mode of analysis in which the paired TCR sequences in the analyzed dataset are matched to paired sequences in a literature- derived database compiled from VDJdb, McPAS, the large 10x dextramer dataset, the protein structure databank, and a few other studies.
+* 2021-01-21: (EXPERIMENTAL) New mode of analysis in which the paired TCR sequences in the analyzed dataset are matched to paired sequences in a literature-derived database compiled from VDJdb, McPAS, the large 10x dextramer dataset, the protein structure databank, and a few other studies.
 See the database [README](conga/data/new_paired_tcr_db_for_matching_nr_README.txt) for citation details and the
 [database itself](conga/data/new_paired_tcr_db_for_matching_nr.tsv).
-This mode of analysis is included in `scripts/run_conga.py --all` or with the '--match_to_tcr_database` flag.
+This mode of analysis is included in `scripts/run_conga.py --all` or with the `--match_to_tcr_database` flag.
 Or from within the `conga` package using the `conga.tcr_clumping.match_adata_tcrs_to_db_tcrs` function.
 You can also pass in a user-provided paired TCR sequence database for matching against using the
 `run_conga.py` command line flag `--tcr_database_tsvfile` or the second argument to the `conga.tcr_clumping.match_adata_tcrs_to_db_tcrs` function.
-The statistical significance of matches is evaluated using the same background tcrdist calculations that go into the 'TCR clumping' analysis described below (which incidentally means that this mode requires compilation of the C++ tcrdist executable as described in the installation section above).
+The statistical significance of matches is evaluated using the same background `tcrdist` calculations that go into the 'TCR clumping' analysis described below (which incidentally means that this mode requires compilation of the C++ tcrdist executable as described in the installation section above).

 * 2020-12-31: (EXPERIMENTAL) New mode of analysis, TCR clumping, to detect clustered regions of TCR space.
 This mode will identify TCR clonotypes that have